 From 2013, the Discretionary Social Fund was replaced by local welfare assistance schemes operated by top tier councils in England.
 However, this change was made in the context of severe cuts to local authority budgets and to working age benefits.
 This acted to limit the ability of councils to respond to need at a time when the number of people facing a financial crisis was increasing.

 Local welfare assistance schemes are not mandatory and funding for them isn’t ringfenced.
 Thankfully all ten of our Greater Manchester boroughs have worked hard to retain local provision.
-Local welfare assistance schemes have the potential to play an even greater role in responding to the needs of people facing a financial crisis, and in helping prevent people reach a crisis in the first place.
+Local welfare assistance schemes are a vital lifeline for people experiencing financial hardship.
+At best, local welfare assistance schemes not only mitigate the immediate crisis but help people find sustainable pathways out of poverty.

-GMPA’s report – Strengthening the role of local welfare assistance – identifies a series of recommendations for local authorities and their partners in Greater Manchester to adopt.
+This report identifies a series of recommendations for local authorities and their partners in Greater Manchester to adopt.
 The report draws on good practice from both within and outside the city-region.